dancazarin/brisk/README.md

 | Windows | D3D11 and WebGPU (D3D12/Vulkan) |
 | macOS   | WebGPU (Metal)                  |
 | Linux   | WebGPU (OpenGL/Vulkan)          |

+### Example Projects

+The `examples` directory contains projects that showcase how to use the Brisk library.
+For a minimal example, check out the [brisk-helloworld](https://github.com/brisklib/brisk-helloworld) repository.

 ### Development 💻